D3lt4lph4/papers/docs/counting/highwayvehiclecountingcompresseddomain.md

 The preprocessing steps (extraction of the low level features) are as follow:

-- Normalization of the Motion Vectors (MV): this is mostly to account for the fact that the motion vectors may reference different frames (earlier frame means bigger motion vector)
+- Normalization of the Motion Vectors (MV): this is mostly to account for the fact that the motion vectors may reference different frames (the earlier the reference frame the bigger the motion vectors)
 - Macro-block weighting: because smaller blocks have more chance to represent a car (finer details), they give different weights to favor those smaller blocks
 - Foreground segmentation: They extract the motion vectors that are above a given threshold as they should be Foreground
 - Perspective normalization: To account for the Perspective in the image, they again add a weights to the blocks (the weights are defined one time per camera through calibration)